-In Q1 2019, Adjusted EBITDA1 was \$5.6 million compared to \$7.9 million in Q1 2018, negatively impacted by realized shipments due to production challenges, to a lesser extent adverse movements in the underlying metal notations, along with the application of the most recent commercial terms from the multi-year supply and services contracts renewal within the Renewable Energy Sector.
+In Q3 2019, Adjusted EBITDA^{1,2} was \$6.0 million compared to \$8.6 million in Q3 2018, negatively impacted by adverse movements in the underlying metal notations, recent deterioration of the contribution from our upstream activities due to the current metal market conditions, along with the application of the most recent commercial terms from the multiyear supply and services contracts renewal within the Renewable Energy sector.
+In YTD 2019, Adjusted EBITDA decreased by \$8.0 million, from \$25.4 million in YTD 2018 to \$17.4 million, impacted by factors mentioned above, and production challenges associated with new business activities.